-- 1. Facilities must schedule preventative maintenance on an annual basis by a competent person, or by a government or private agency recognized by the U.S Department of Labor. - 2.
-Facilities will perform routine repairs on equipment.
+- The Facilities maintenance supervisor must schedule preventative maintenance on an annual basis by a competent person, or by a government or private agency recognized by the U.S Department of Labor. - The Facilities maintenance supervisor will perform routine repairs on equipment.